-Learn more about opportunities for college students with disabilities on EARN’s Internships page.
+Learn more about opportunities for college students with disabilities on EARN’s Internships and Mentoring page.

 Additional Online Resources

 ADA National Network: Regional ADA Centers provide information, guidance and training on the Americans with Disabilities Act.
-They can assist job seekers in identifying information to assist them with their job search.
-They can also assist individuals with disabilities in understanding their employment process rights and responsibilities under the ADA.
+They can help job seekers with disabilities understand their employment process rights under the ADA.

-JobTIPS: JobTIPS is a free program designed to help individuals with disabilities, such as autism, explore career interests, seek and obtain employment, and successfully maintain employment.
-JobTIPS addresses the social and behavioral differences that might make identifying, obtaining, and keeping a job more difficult for an individual with a disability.
+JobTIPS Student: This free online program offers real world examples and assistance to teens and adults transitioning to the workplace.
+The program addresses the social and behavioral differences that might make identifying, obtaining, and keeping a job more difficult for an individual with a disability.

 mySkills myFuture: This U.S. Department of Labor website helps laid-off workers and other career changers find new occupations to explore.
 Users can identify occupations that require skills and knowledge similar to their current or previous job, learn more about these suggested matches, locate local training programs, and/or apply for jobs.

-My Employment Options: My Employment Options is a Certified Employment Network as designated by the Social Security Administration Ticket to Work Program.
-They provide supports and services to jobseekers with disabilities who are looking for at-home employment opportunities.
+My Employment Options: This is a Certified Employment Network (EN) through the Social Security Administration’s Ticket to Work Program.
+They provide supports and services to job seekers with disabilities who are looking for at-home employment opportunities.

 Additional Online Resources for Disabled Veterans

-Veterans Vocational Rehabilitation & Employment Coordinator: The Department of Veterans Affairs offers a variety of support services for veterans with disabilities.
-For general information about these services, contact your local veterans office using their directory.
+Veterans Vocational Rehabilitation & Employment (VR&E) Coordinators: The U.S. Department of Veterans Affairs offers a variety of support services for veterans with disabilities.
+For information about these services, contact your local veterans office using their directory.

-National Resource Directory: The National Resource Directory is a website that connects wounded warriors, service members, veterans and their families with those who support them.
-It offers access to services at the national, state and local levels to support recovery, rehabilitation and community reintegration.
+National Resource Directory: This website connects wounded warriors, service members, veterans and their families with services at the national, state and local levels to support recovery, rehabilitation and community reintegration.

-Compensated Work Therapy: Compensated Work Therapy (CWT) is a Department of Veterans Affairs (VA) vocational rehabilitation program that endeavors to match and support work-ready veterans in competitive jobs, and to consult with business and industry regarding their specific employment needs.
+Compensated Work Therapy: This Department of Veterans Affairs (VA) vocational rehabilitation program matches work-ready veterans with competitive jobs, and consults with business and industry help meet their employment needs.
 In some locations, CWT is also known as Veterans Industries.

-Operation Warfighter: Operation Warfighter (OWF) is a temporary assignment/internship program, developed by the Department of Defense, for service members that are convalescing at military treatment facilities in the National Capitol Region and increasingly throughout the United States.
-The program provides recuperating service members with meaningful activity outside of the hospital environment and offers a formal means of transition back to the military or civilian workforce.
+Operation Warfighter: This is a temporary assignment/internship program, developed by the Department of Defense, for service members that are convalescing at military treatment facilities in the National Capitol Region and increasingly throughout the U.S. The program provides recuperating service members with meaningful activity outside of the hospital environment and offers a formal means of transition back to the military or civilian workforce.

 Department of Labor “Gold Card” Initiative: The Gold Card provides unemployed post-9/11 era veterans with the intensive and follow-up services they need to succeed in today’s job market.
 An eligible veteran can present the Gold Card at his/her local American Job Center to receive enhanced intensive services including up to six months of follow-up services.

-O*Net Crosswalk Search: O* Net provides tools to help service members understand how they can translate military skills to civilian career skills, and find the civilian equivalent of military jobs using a unique “crosswalk” feature.
+O*Net Crosswalk Search: Tools to help service members understand how they can translate military skills to civilian career skills, and find the civilian equivalent of military jobs by using a unique “crosswalk” feature.

 This U.S. News article provides information for jobseekers with disabilities on how to navigate applying for positions, interviewing and understanding employment civil rights.